canonical/sphinx-docs-starter-pack/how-to/otbr-ubuntu-core-image.md

-# Creating an OS Image with OpenThread Border Router
+# How to create an OS Image with OpenThread Border Router

 This tutorial walks you through creating an OS image that is pre-loaded with OpenThread Border Router (OTBR).